 The later Imams were not 98.4% black African.
 They were primarily Berber or Amazigh, a people of Caucasian ancestry, whose DNA and language family traces back to the Caspian Sea.
 Tens of thousands of years ago, they set off on a mass migration from Eurasia, and settled in North Africa.
 Although they were influenced by other cultures, European DNA only left a trace contribution to the Berbers.
 As a result of Islamization and Arabization, some of them have mixed with other populations, including Arabs, Jews, Europeans, and black Africans.
 Some Berbers have black African DNA through their maternal lines as a result of slavery.
 Genetic studies, however, have shown that the Berbers remain mainly Eurasian in ancestry.
 They are not black and do not identify as black.

 While the attempt by Amina Inloes to blacken some of the Arab-Berber Imams, turning them into Black African Imams,has no basis in history, linguistics, culture, and genetics, it does, however, have a basis in the theology of W.D.
 Fard, who was influenced by so-called Ghulāt Shiism, and appears to have based his beliefs on some isolated traditions, found in Shiite sources, that suggest that some of the Imams were of black African ancestry through their maternal lines.
 The painting of the Twelve Imams produced by Amina Inloes, in which many of them appear to be black Africans, and in which they sit in a V shape, with Imam ‘Ali at the forefront, and Imam Mahdi at the back left, captures quite well the Council of the Twelve Imams, the God-Scientists, as conceived by Master W.D.
 Fard.
-If the founder of the A black nationalist sect of Islam founded in Detroit 1930.conceived the Twelve Imams as black, it was because of his belief, acquired in the United States through contact with immigration law, that only people of European ancestry were legally white.
+If the founder of the Nation of Islam conceived the Twelve Imams as black, it was because of his belief, acquired in the United States through contact with immigration law, that only people of European ancestry were legally white.
 Consequently, all others were people of color who, concluded W.D.
 Fard, belonged to the black race.

 Finally, while it is true that the Twelve Imams of the Twelver Shiites were historical figures, who did not all live together at the same time, Twelver Shiites believe that they were created prior to the creation of the universe while the so-called Ghulāt Shiites view them as manifestations of God and incarnations of the divine who transcend both time and space.
 So, no, the Twelve Imams of the Twelver Shiites are not the same as the Twelve Imams of the Nation of Islam.
 The Twelve Imams of the Nation of Islam, however, do share many of the characteristics of the Twelve Imams of the so-called Ghulāt Shiites.
 For some scholars, the connection seems convincing.
 For others, it seems suggestive.